 Six decades after becoming one of the first Broncos cheerleaders, former "Broncette" still roots for Denver every week

-When she was 14, Ellson auditioned to become a Denver Broncos cheerleader.
+When she was 14, Alfsen auditioned to become a Denver Broncos cheerleader.
 They were called "the Broncettes" then.
 She made it.

 "It was really fun.
 It was work, but it was fun, when they presented the colors before the game.
 Whatever band was doing that, we were in front of them and we were doing our routine," she said.